BRINGING PUPPY HOME CHECKLIST

 We recommend a simple 5-6 foot long leash and a simple flat collar.
 We do NOT recommend retractable leashes, as they relinquish too much control to the dog and can be dangerous.

 It is good to get your puppy used to a harness as soon as possible.
 Some puppies struggle with harnesses, so it is helpful to try some on at your local pet shop.
 But we have had success with RC Pets and Rocky Mountain Dog.
+You can use our code PDoodles04 for a 20% off!
 We recommend harnesses because puppies will eventually learn how fun pulling is, and it is hard on their delicate necks and can damage their windpipes if they pull the leash with their collar.
 Getting your dog to walk calmly on leash will be one of your biggest challenges and a harness helps stack the cards in your favour.
 A harness with an attachment on the chest will help dissuade some of the more pully puppies - it’s tough to pull from the chest.

 A long leash is a requirement for effectively training your dog to come when called.